Billy Brooks (footballer): Lincoln City

 Brooks was offered an early Lincoln City scholarship at U16 level, along with Hayden Cann.
 He would make his Lincoln City debut against Manchester United U21 in the EFL Trophy on 24 August 2021 coming off the bench.
 He would join Gainsborough Trinity on a work experience loan on 18 September 2021.

+Lincoln United

+On 10 January 2024, Brooks rejoined Lincoln United.

 International career

 He would be called up to the Republic of Ireland U18 team for the first time on 15 August 2021 and would make his international debut just two days later, coming off the bench against Hungary U18.